When you're baking cakes, pies or cookies, you can substitute shortening for butter or the other way around. But you can't substitute them equally.

 When you have a recipe that calls for butter, you can substitute shortening, but you have to make some adjustments.
 There is some very basic kitchen math involved.
 This math is much easier done if you have a digital scale that can be set to grams.
 Weights (not volume measurements like cups) are a more accurate way to measure ingredients in baking.

 Substituting Shortening for Butter

-For instance, let's say you have a cookie recipe that calls for two sticks of butter (or 226 grams), but you want to use shortening instead.
+As an example, you have a cookie recipe that calls for two sticks of butter (1 cup or 226 grams), but you want to use shortening instead.
 There are two steps: